 Scope

-The Association is a charitable organisation that promotes the discussion and dissemination of information and ideas within the various disciplines and interests relating to Quaternary Studies.
-The primary emphasis is on the promotion of research and training activities, particularly of new researchers in all areas of Quaternary Studies.
+The Association is a charitable organisation that promotes the discussion and dissemination of information and ideas within the various disciplines and interests relating to Quaternary climate and environmental change.
+The primary emphasis is on the promotion of research and training activities, particularly of new researchers in all areas of Quaternary climate and environmental change.

 Purposes